Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 ## The Credential Becomes A Handle

-This is also why credentials will not disappear.
+This is also why some credentials and designated roles will not disappear.

 People like to imagine AI dissolving credentialism because capability becomes easier to access.
 If the model can perform the task, who cares where you went to school?
 If AI can draft the legal memo, why protect the guild?
 If AI can write production code, why care about the resume?

-Because credentials also create handles for accountability.
+Academic degrees, certifications, professional licenses, and job titles are not interchangeable.
+A degree is usually a hiring signal.
+A regulated license can also define a standard of practice, a disciplinary body, and a person authorized to perform restricted work.
+A named organizational role can identify who had power to approve a decision.

-They are handles for blame.
+Those latter mechanisms create handles for accountability.

 A license means there is a board.